 The outer material of a golf ball is most commonly made of urethane, a popular and tough plastic used in various products that need to be tough while still offering grip and control.

-There are also variable versions of urethane for a softer or harder exterior meaning brands can offer all kinds of different feel to suit a golfer’s needs.
+There are also various versions of urethane for a softer or harder exterior meaning brands can offer all kinds of a different feel to suit a golfer’s needs.

 Golf has come a long way in the last twenty to thirty years, with increased athleticism, greater professionalism, and an overhaul of the aesthetic and marketing of the entire sport.

 It’s one of the most competitive sports in the world even at an amateur level, and the advancements in technology over this time have led to innovative and groundbreaking changes to various aspects of the sport, from the crucial changes to club design to shoes, gloves, and of course the humble golf ball.